-Some of the low-cost accommodation you could try if you’re visiting Iceland on a budget:
+Some of the low-cost accommodations you could try if you’re visiting Iceland on a budget:

 - Budget hotels

-For my first trip to Iceland, my own choice for accommodation in Iceland was a mixture of Airbnb and budget hotels with shared bathrooms.
-I don’t love a shared bathroom, but it was worth it to be able to stay in Iceland for more days.
+For my first trip to Iceland, my choice for accommodation in Iceland was a mixture of Airbnb and budget hotels with shared bathrooms.
+I don’t love a shared bathroom, but it was worth it because the savings I made meant I was able to afford to stay in Iceland for more days.

-On my second trip in August 2021, I tried campervanning around Iceland, which did save me money.
-Although the van was more expensive to hire than a car, the cost of campsites was much less than other accommodation, and the combined cost of car hire + accommodation worked out less than if I had had a cheaper car and stayed in budget hotels.
+On my second trip, I tried campervanning around Iceland, which did save me money.
+Although the van was more expensive to hire than a car, the cost of campsites was much less than other accommodation.
+Overall, the combined cost of car hire + accommodation worked out less than if I had had a cheaper car and stayed in budget hotels.